mredig/SKUtilities/README.md

 In the interface section of the file, create a global variable (not sure if that's 100% correct term for Obj C, but you get the idea) as such

 	@interface SGG_MyScene() {
 		SGG_SKUtilities* sharedUtilities;
 	}
 	@end

+In the init statement of your scene, call upon the singleton:

+	sharedUtilties = [SGG_SKUtilities sharedUtilities];

+This must be initialized before you can call any methods or properties of the class.

 finally, to access time data globally, add